pursuit-curriculum/unit-dsa/intro-to-oop/lesson-notes/README.md

 this.name = name;
 ```

-- Which sets the property `this.name` to `Buttons`
+- Which sets the property `this.name` to `Buttons`.

-Try drawing it, either with an annotation tool on your computer, or writing it out on paper.
-Naming this variable the same is very useful once you are comfortable with the concept, but as a learner, it can be really hard to understand which value represents what and how they all tie together.
+Try drawing it with an annotation tool on your computer or writing it out on paper.
+Naming this variable the same is very useful once you are comfortable with the concept.
+Still, it can be challenging for a learner to understand which value represents what and how they all tie together.

 You can also try naming it like so: